Using Local Housing Data

 National data – Some national data can be used to inform localities on the adequacy of housing production.
 As shown in the Housing Needs Assessment Tool, these data sources may include data on population, employment, and housing stock, data on rental unit vacancy rates, and the number of severely crowded renter and owner households, which can all be used to help determine whether the supply of housing is keeping up with rising demand.

 Local data – Housing production is greatly influenced by local market conditions and jurisdictions’ permitting processes for new construction.
 As a result, localities are likely to have more up-to-date and detailed data on housing production and the different types of housing being produced than are available from national sources.
 Building permit data is an important source of local data to understand the amount and type of housing being produced (or not).
-Permit data can indicate the number of housing units that are in the production pipeline and are in a locality permitted housing will be located.
+Permit data can indicate the number of housing units that are in the production pipeline and the neighborhood where permitted housing will be located.
 Additionally, if required by a locality, building permits may also include data on the size and number of bedrooms for housing units to be produced.

 Not all housing that is permitted is ultimately produced, or production may be delayed for years.
 For large developments or multifamily buildings, it may be helpful to compare permit data with other data, such as certificates of occupancy, to identify the actual number of units that have come online in a locality.